 Pictured in photo: Mike Ward, USD 507 Superintendent; Heather Stegman, USD 507 PK-12 Principal; and State Board of Education Member Jean Clifford.

-Tuesday NightA 10 percent chance of showers and thunderstorms before 7pm.
-Partly cloudy, with a low around 38.
-West wind 7 to 17 mph.
+Sunday NightA 40 percent chance of showers and thunderstorms.
+Mostly cloudy, with a low around 62.
+North northeast wind 11 to 17 mph.